leoelicos/bcs-02-professional-portfolio/README.md

 I hope that in 3 months time (May 2022) I will be able to use Javascript and DOM Manipulation to make it even more interactive.

+The app currently does not work fully in iPhone 11 Pro Max Safari and Chrome — see [Known Bugs](##Known Bugs)

 ## Usage

-To access the app, click on [Portfolio](https://leoelicos.github.io/bcs-02-portfolio/).
+To access the app, please open [Portfolio](https://leoelicos.github.io/bcs-02-portfolio/) in Chrome on a PC or Mac.

 To move down the page, scroll down with your scroll button, or swipe up on your phone.